Brinkbit/http-fs-api/README.md

   Flags
   + `unique` - rename the resource in the typical "filename_XXXX.jpg" format if there is a naming conflict.
   + `force` - overwrite any existing resource
-  + `recursive` - copy resource and all of its children

   Request:
   ```http